logo2

 Sanborn map - Jul 1888

-In Sep 1890, Printz left for St. Louis to study medicine with the intent of becoming a medical doctor in two years, the coursework being shortened by a year because he was already a trained pharmacist (66,67).
+In Sep 1890, Printz left for St. Louis to study medicine with the intent of becoming a medical doctor in just two years, given the coursework was shortened by a year because he was already a trained pharmacist (66,67).
 In Jan 1891, having temporarily relinquished his studies, he returned home with a large stock from Chicago and planned to give his personal attention to his drug business (68).
 But then in Apr 1891, he decided to pursue his ambition of becoming a doctor, and thus, disposed of the drug store to George Ramsell, his assistant (69), who recently had passed a first-class examination before the State Board of Pharmacists (70).
 Printz's time running the store places his bottles among the earliest embossed pharmacy bottles of the Copper Country.

 Newspaper ad - <i>The Calumet and Red Jacket News</i>, 24 Apr 1891